KatherineMichel/portfolio/doc/los-angeles-2023.md

 Although I wanted to take the Universal Studio Tour, I was irked that I would have to buy an entire Universal Theme Park ticket to take it.
 A Lyft driver eventually convinced me to do it.
 She said, it's the best, because you are "in the movies."
 I know what she means now that I've been through the interactive, 3-D experiences.
 Anyhow, it's not everyday that you have the chance to visit a theme park like that.

+Having been an Alfred Hitchcock fan since I was a kid (I had probably read every Alfred Hitchcock Presents book at the Fredonia Public Library while I was still in grade school), I really enjoyed seeing the Bates Motel and mother's house from Pyscho.

 ![](los-angeles-2023-images/universal-citywalk.jpg)
 Universal CityWalk